 The best part?
 I got paid $35 per attempt to serve.
 That means if I knocked on the door and no one was home, attempt complete and back into the stack that document would go for a future attempt.

-I could easily “attempt to serve” two or three subpoenas per hour.
+I could easily “attempt to serve”—or actually serve a subpoena—two or three times per hour.
 The attorney service company I worked for loved me because I was available at odd times, like late at night or early on a Saturday.
+Plus I took some kind of personal pride in actually accepting and completing my mission.

-I got started young at age 15 as a student teacher in a music academy.
+I got started young at age 15 as a student-teacher at the Kincaid School of Music in Spokane, Wash.
 I loved it—not so much the teaching, but the $5 per lesson.
-My little students did well and soon I was teaching on my own, at home after school.
+My young students did well and soon I was teaching on my own, at home after school.

 Teaching piano lessons was the way I paid my way through college.
-At one point I had 72 students, giving 30-minute individual and group lessons per week.
+At one point after I married, I had 72 students, giving 30-minute individual and group lessons per week.

 You may not play the piano, but I’ll bet you’re really good at something.
 Cooking, organization, gardening, cleaning, sewing, knitting, computing, driving—the list could go on and on.
 Figure out how you can teach that skill to others.
 The greater your need to earn extra money, the more creative and better teacher you’ll become.